Línea Turística Aereotuy: History

-The airline was established in 1982 and started operations on June 30 of the same year.
-It was part of a full-service safari company with its own lodges, camps, guides, aircraft, and sailing vessels and operated services to remote destinations in Venezuela, including tourist attractions.
+The airline was established in 1982 by Peter Bottome and started operations on June 30 of the same year.
+It was part of a full-service safari company with its own lodges, camps, guides, aircraft, and sailing vessels, and operated services to remote destinations in Venezuela, including tourist attractions.

-In October 2014, the airline was forced to suspend its flights to Aruba, affecting more than 7,000 customers.
-The airline's suspension was due to a failure in an aircraft that covered the route, however, the National Institute of Civil Aviation indicated that the suspension was due to the over-sale of tickets for the said route, as well as the creation of new unauthorized flights to cover the over-sale.
+In November 11, 2014, the airline was forced to suspend its flights to Aruba, affecting more than 7,000 customers.
+The airline suspended flights after an aircraft on the route failed; however, the National Institute of Civil Aviation said the suspension was due to over-selling tickets on the route and the creation of new unauthorized flights to cover the over-sale.
 This suspension was maintained until February 28, 2015.

-In February 2016, it was announced that LTA was bought by Grupo Cóndor C.A. for which it joined the alliance.
+By December 2015, it was announced that LTA was bought by Grupo Cóndor C.A., which also owned Aserca and SBA Airlines.
+Under this new ownership, LTA resumed flights to Los Roques and Porlamar in September 2016.

-In June 2018, the airline ceased all services.
+On August 14, 2017, LTA suspended operations again due to low demand, high prices, and aircraft maintenance.
+However, in June 2018, the airline ceased all services.

 Destinations

-The airline flew to the following destinations, with further routes served as charters:
+The airline flew to the following destinations, with further routes served as charters (as of November 2014):